vivianweng28/aimTrainer/README.md

 Wed Nov 29 10:35:34 PST 2023: Session 6 viewed by the user \
 Wed Nov 29 10:35:34 PST 2023: A filtered list of perfect shots this session has been generated \
 Wed Nov 29 10:35:39 PST 2023: Session 6 saved by the user

+## Phase 4: Task 3
+To make my program more efficient, one way that I would refactor my code is by making my AimTrainer class a singleton.
+This is because there are many classes that use the AimTrainer class, but they all currently pass around one AimTrainer via arguments in their respective methods.
+However, this design can become confusing if this project was to expand further.
+Therefore, in order to ensure that my program is indeed only using one AimTrainer instance, (since only one AimTrainer will ever be required), designing the AimTrainer as a singleton class will make more sense.

+Additionally, I currently have a JSONObject in my Session class that keeps track of all the past sessions, however, that should probably be refactored into a separate class since that JSONObject does not have much to do with the session itself, but is just helpful in saving the code.
+Therefore, I can probably refactor it into a PersistenceManager class and have all that information be stored there.